yongchaofan/FLTerm/docs/index.md

 > ### Terminal Emulation
 > Each time a connection is made using the connect dialog, an entry will be added to the Term menu, simply select the menu entry to make the same connection again.
 >
-> For serial connections, available serial ports will be auto detected and added to the ports dropdown list in connection dialog.
+> For serial connections, available serial ports will be auto detected and added to the ports dropdown list in connection dialog on Windows.
 >
 > for netconf connections, typing netconf messages is possible but not really practical, it's better to use a text or xml editor to compose the messages and then drag&drop to the terminal window.
 >
-> Press left mouse button and drag to select text, selected text are copied to clipboard when left button is released.
-Double click to select and copy the whole word under mouse pointer.
-Right click to paste text from clipboard
+> Press left mouse button and drag to select text, double click to select the whole word under mouse pointer, middle click to paste selected text without copying to clipboard.
+Right click bring up context menu for copy, paste, select all and paste selection
 >
-> Scroll back buffer holds 8000 lines of text, the "Save all" function from Term menu allows user to save the whole buffer to a file.
-Use pageup key or mouse wheel to scroll back, scrollbar will appear when pageup is pressed, and will hide when scrolled all the way down.
+> Scroll back buffer holds 8000 lines of text by default, use the options menu to change buffer size if desired.
+Use pageup key or mouse wheel to scroll back, scrollbar will appear when scrolled back, and will hide when scrolled all the way down.
+>
 > ### Command Autocompletion
-> When local edit mode is enabled, key presses are not sent to remote host until "Enter" key is pressed, and the input is auto completed using command history, every command typed in local edit mode is added to command history to complete future inputs.
+> When local edit mode is enabled, key presses are not sent to remote host until "Enter" or "Tab" key is pressed, and the input is auto completed using command history, every command typed in local edit mode is added to command history to complete future inputs.
 Command history is saved to tinyTerm.hist at exit, then loaded into memory at the next start of tinyTerm.
 >
-> Command history file is saved as %USERPROFILE%\documents\tinyTerm\tinyTerm.hist by default, copy tinyTerm.hist to the same folder as tinyTerm.exe for portable use.
+> Command history file is saved as %USERPROFILE%\documents\tinyTerm\tinyTerm.hist on Windows, ~/tinyTerm/tinyTerm.hist on macOS/Unix/Linux by default, copy tinyTerm.hist to the same folder as tinyTerm.exe for portable use.
 Since the command history file is just a plain text file, user can edit the file outside of tinyTerm to put additional commands in the list for command auto-completion.
-For example put all command TL1 commands in the history list to use as a dictionary.
+For example put all TL1 commands in the history list to use as a dictionary.
 >
 > ### Batch Automation
 > To automate the execution of commands, simply drag and drop a list of commands from text editor, or select "Run..." from Script menu and select a text file with all the commands to be executed, tinyTerm send one command at a time, wait for prompt string before sending the next command, to avoid overflowing the receive buffer of the remote host or network device.